vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > In *every thing give thanks*: for this is the will of God in Christ Jesus concerning you.
 {% ct '1 Thessalonians.
 5:18 ' %}

 The Bible teaches that every good thing comes from our Father {% rf 'James 1:17' %}, so praise, gratitude, and thanksgiving have a place in every prayer.
-There will be circumstances where they may be harder to find, but Paul tells us that "all things work together for good to those who love God" {% rf 'Romans 8:28' %}.
-Note that he doesn't say "some things" or "most" but "all."
-This means that God will use even the greatest tragedy for good&mdash;just look at the cross, with Jesus hanging there rejected and crucified by His own people whom He came to save.
-Nothing we will ever experience comes to close to what He experienced on the cross.
+There will be circumstances in which these may be harder to express, but Paul tells us that "all things work together for good to those who love God" {% rf 'Romans 8:28' %}.
+Note that he doesn't say "some things" or "most things," but "all."
+This means that God will use even the greatest tragedy for good&mdash;just look at the cross, where Jesus hung, rejected and crucified by the very people He came to save.
+Nothing we will ever experience comes close to what He endured on the cross.
 He took the sword first and blunted its edge for us.

 ## What is the purpose of prayer?